mitchallen/marchio/README.md

 * * *

+## Donations

+In lieu of donations you can support this project by buying one of my books: http://amazon.com/author/mitch.allen

+* * *

 ## Contributing

 In lieu of a formal style guide, take care to maintain the existing coding style.